The 0 degree image service is the main mission of Meteosat Second Generation (MSG).

 The 0 degree service comprises High Rate SEVIRI image data, in 12 spectral bands from the satellite's field of view, processed in near real-time to Level 1.5.

 The data are accompanied by the appropriate ancillary information that allows the user to calculate the geographical position and radiance of any pixel.
-Before distribution to the user, the data are compressed using lossless compression in the form of Wavelet License Registration.
+Before distribution to the user, the data are compressed using lossless compression using the algorithms described in this Repository.

 The nominal coverage of the prime MSG service — the geostationary service from the MSG satellite located at 0 degrees longitude — includes the whole of Europe, the Atlantic Ocean, all of Africa and at locations where the elevation to the satellite is greater than or equal to 10°.